 a. shall forward the received floor control messages to the floor participant in the conversation; and

-b. if the received RTP medias contains a different SSRC value than the SSRC value used by the MCPTT client, shall forward the received RTP packets to the media mixer in the conversation; and
+b. if the received RTP media contains a different SSRC value than the SSRC value used by the MCPTT client, shall forward the received RTP packets to the media mixer in the conversation; and

 2. if there is no such association: